 Reproducing someone else’s results (or even your own).
-For example, changing a few data points, or reversing or 'photoshoping' a photograph (plagiarism with falsification!)
+For example, changing a few data points, or reversing or 'Photoshopping' a photograph (plagiarism with falsification!)

-Once you start it is hard to stop, and you have to keep up the pretence.
+Once you start it is hard to stop, and you have to keep up the pretense.

 Don't do it!